remyxai/VQASynth/README.md

 ## Run a Pipeline on Your Images

-We've included an example pipeline using Docker Compose to quickly transform a directory of images into a VQA formatted dataset emphasizing spatial relations between objects.
-It produces a dataset following conventions for training models like [LLaVA](https://llava-vl.github.io/).
+The main pipeline uses Docker Compose to process a directory of images into a VQA dataset including spatial relations between objects.
+The dataset follows conventions for training models like [LLaVA](https://llava-vl.github.io/).
 We recommend using an A10 GPU or larger for processing.

 Make sure to update [.env](pipelines/.env) with the full path to your image directory and output directory.
 Then launch the pipeline with: